jacoberick/100-days-of-code/log.md

 **Thoughts:** I really needed this time to learn about flexbox.
 I can't wait to be able to move things around the page just as I please.
 I'm going to practice these concepts tomorrow.

 ### Day 8: July 7, 2020
-**Today's Progress**: I made progress with flex-box and practiced its concepts with the online exercise (Flexbox Froggy), and by making custom navbars.
+**Today's Progress**: I made progress with Flexbox and practiced its concepts with the online exercise (Flexbox Froggy), and by making custom navbars.

-**Thoughts:** Flex-box is very important to placing components on a page.
+**Thoughts:** Flexbox is very important to placing components on a page.
 I feel a little more confident in coding now!

 **Link to work:** [Custom Flexbox Menus](https://twitter.com/jacobwhitedev/status/1280751806503694336?s=20)